duffee/Mojolicious_session_example/docs/Authenticate2.md

 You've got a login page to stop the great unwashed from getting into your website, but what about the Bad Person who tries to crack your passwords with a script?

-Standard proceedure is to `sleep` on failure which doesn't bother a human, but slows down a brute force attack.
+Standard procedure is to `sleep` on failure which doesn't bother a human, but slows down a brute force attack.
 The second step is to block access after a number of failed attempts, usually for a timeout period so that a real person can eventually get back